Mark McGowan: Leadership challenge

-Premier of Western Australia
+Premier of Western Australia (2017-2023)

 At the 2017 election, McGowan led the Labor Party to one of its most comprehensive victories at either the state or territory level since Federation.
 Labor won 41 of the 59 seats available on 55.5 percent of the two-party vote, the largest majority government in Western Australian history.
 Labor also took 20 seats off the incumbent Liberal-WA National government on a swing of 12.8 percent, the worst defeat of a sitting government in Western Australian history.
 Seven members of Barnett's cabinet were defeated, including Nationals Leader Brendon Grylls.
 His own margin in Rockingham swelled from an already comfortably safe 13.2 percent to 23.4 percent.

 McGowan's win was built primarily on the strength of a dominating performance in Perth.
 Labor picked up a swing of 13.6 percent in Perth and took all but nine of the capital's 43 seats, accounting for almost all of its majority.
 According to Antony Green of ABC News, the 10-point swing Labor theoretically needed to win was not as daunting as it seemed on paper.
 Besides the one vote one value reforms in 2008 that allowed Perth to elect over 70 percent of the legislature, much of the Liberals' 2013 margin was built on inflated margins in Perth's outer suburbs.

 McGowan was sworn in by Governor Kerry Sanderson as the 30th Premier of Western Australia on 17 March 2017.
 Early in his premiership, McGowan moved to limit the number of pathways for foreign workers to enter the state, re-committed to terminating the controversial Perth Freight Link highway project, which had proved extremely unpopular in large parts of the state, and he restructured various government departments.
 McGowan also introduced unlimited fines and life imprisonment for people deemed to be trafficking methamphetamine, and worked to expand Chinese investment in Western Australia.

 On 1 May 2018, Kim Beazley was sworn in to a four-year term as governor upon the recommendation of McGowan.
 He was the first ex-politician to become governor since Sir James Mitchell in 1948.
 His appointment was generally well received, although some people had reservations that a republican had become the Queen's representative and that Beazley was close friends with McGowan.

+McGowan had ministerial responsibility for the Perth Mint between the 2017 and 2021 elections.
+In 2018, the Mint commenced doping its gold bars with lower value metals.
+The Shanghai Gold Exchange later discovered that some of the gold it bought from the Perth Mint contained more silver than was allowed under its standards.
+The Perth Mint covered this up when alerted and it was only made public by an ABC Four Corners investigation.
+The Mint has also been under investigation by AUSTRAC for having potentially breached anti-money laundering laws.